Living organ donation

 Live donor liver surgery

 Two different teams will simultaneously work on the donor and recipient.
-During surgery, we will also remove your gallbladder.
-Live donor liver surgery typically takes four to six hours.
+Live donor liver surgery typically takes four to eight hours.